YantraLab/auteur/README.md

 Auteur is designed to be an intuitive and powerful partner throughout the pre-production process.

-*   **🧠 AI Script & Cinematography Generation:** At the heart of Auteur is its ability to synthesize your ideas.
-Combine notes from your Ideaboards, images from Moodboards, your specific cinematic style, project settings, and even your personal gear inventory.
-With a single click, Auteur generates a complete, professionally formatted script, a detailed visual style guide, and a practical cinematography plan with shot lists and specific gear recommendations.
+*   **🧠 AI-Powered Pre-Production Pipeline:** This is the core magic.
+Auteur synthesizes your scattered ideas, mood board images, project settings, cinematic style, and even your personal gear inventory.
+With a few clicks, it generates:
+    *   A complete, professionally formatted **first-draft script**.
+    *   A detailed **visual style guide** with notes on color, lighting, and mood.
+    *   A practical **cinematography plan** with shot lists and gear recommendations tailored to *your* equipment.

+*   **🎬 From Script to Shoot:** Auteur doesn't stop at the script.
+It automates the tedious parts of production planning:
+    *   **AI Script Breakdown:** Automatically analyze your script to create a detailed scene-by-scene breakdown of characters, props, wardrobe, and more.
+    *   **AI Call Sheet Generation:** Turn your script breakdown into a professional one-day call sheet, complete with schedules and cast/crew call times.

-*   **📋 Dynamic & Specialized Boards:** Your project workspace is a flexible grid of boards.
-You're not limited to just one type:
+*   **📋 Comprehensive Board System:** Your workspace is a flexible grid of specialized boards for every stage of development:
-    *   **Ideaboard:** Quickly jot down text-based notes and concepts.
-    *   **Moodboard & Storyboard:** Collect inspirational images, upload your own, and add captions.
+    *   **Creative Boards:** Ideaboard for text notes, Moodboard & Storyboard for visual planning.
-    *   **Document Boards:** Utilize a suite of templates for professional filmmaking documents, including:
+    *   **Document Boards:** A full suite of templates including Story Treatments, Character Profiles, Budgets, Shot Lists, Equipment Checklists, and Crew Contact Lists.
-        *   Story Treatments
-        *   Character Profiles
-        *   Budget Breakdowns
-        *   Shot Lists
-        *   Equipment Checklists
-        *   Crew Contact Lists
-        *   ...and more!

-*   **🤖 AI-Powered Storyboarding:** Don't just find images—create them.
-On any Storyboard, you can type a description of a scene or shot, and Auteur's integrated image generation AI will create a visual representation for you, helping you bring your vision to life instantly.
+*   **🤖 AI-Powered Storyboarding:** Bring your vision to life instantly.
+On any Storyboard, type a description of a shot, and Auteur's integrated image generation AI will create it for you.

+*   **✨ Dynamic Character & Crew Views:** Go beyond static lists.
+View your characters and crew in a stunning, interactive fullscreen grid of holographic profile cards, making your project feel alive.

-*   **📷 Smart Gear Management:** Log all your cameras, lenses, microphones, and other equipment in the Gear Manager.
-The AI uses this specific inventory to provide practical, actionable cinematography advice tailored to the tools you actually own.
+*   **📷 Smart Gear Management:** Log your cameras, lenses, and other equipment in the Gear Manager.
+The AI uses this specific inventory to provide practical cinematography advice tailored to the tools you actually own.

-*   **🎨 Interactive Visualizations:** For Character Profiles and Crew Contact Lists, Auteur offers a unique full-screen "Chroma View"—an interactive grid of stunning, holographic profile cards that bring your cast and crew to life in a visually engaging way.

-*   **HELPDESK and FAQ:** Got a question?
-The built-in Help Desk provides a comprehensive FAQ and a specialized AI Chatbot trained to assist *only* with Auteur-related issues, ensuring you get the help you need without leaving the app.
+*   **💬 Integrated Helpdesk:** Get unstuck without leaving the app.
+The built-in Help Desk provides a comprehensive FAQ and a specialized AI Chatbot trained to assist with any Auteur-related questions.

 ---

 ### 🚀 Getting Started: A Quick Guide

-1.  **Create a Project:** In the sidebar, click `+ New Project`.
-Your new workspace will appear.
-Give it a name by clicking the title at the top.
-2.  **Add Your Ideas:**
+1.  **Create a Project:** Use the main menu to start a new project from a template (like 'Short Film') or a blank canvas.
+2.  **Flesh out the Idea:**
-    *   Use the default **Ideaboard** to write down story concepts, dialogue snippets, or random thoughts.
+    *   Use the **Ideaboard** to write down story concepts, dialogue, or random thoughts.
-    *   Click `Add Board` to create a **Moodboard**.
-Upload images that capture the tone and feel of your project.
+    *   Create a **Moodboard** and upload images that capture the project's tone.
+    *   Develop your **Character Profiles** and **Story Treatment**.
-3.  **Define Your Style:** Open the **Project Settings**.
-Here you can set the technical specs (aspect ratio, resolution) and, most importantly, define the **Cinematic Style**.
-Use the presets or write your own detailed description.
+3.  **Define Your Vision:** Open **Project Settings** to set technical specs (aspect ratio, etc.) and, most importantly, describe your desired **Cinematic Style**.
-4.  **Log Your Gear:** Click `Manage Gear` in the sidebar and add your filmmaking equipment.
-The more specific you are, the better the AI's recommendations will be.
+4.  **Log Your Gear:** Open **Manage Gear** from the main menu and add your equipment.
+The more specific you are, the better the AI's recommendations.
-5.  **Generate!** Once you have some ideas, a style, and your gear logged, click the big `Generate Script & Cinematography` button.
-Watch as Auteur creates new boards containing your script and production plan.
+5.  **Generate & Refine:**
+    *   Open the **Script** board and click `Generate with AI` in the footer.
+Auteur will write a first draft based on all your inputs.
+    *   Refine the script in the editor.
+Once you're ready, click `Generate Breakdown` in the script's footer.
+A new **Script Breakdown** board will be created.
+    *   Open the new breakdown board and click `Generate Call Sheet` to get a schedule for your first day of shooting!

 ---